 Numerous trellis systems have been tried in the past.
 Vertical shoot positioning is now used in most of the vineyard to facilitate ripening by keeping the canopies upright and ensuring even sun exposure.

 Chapman Brook boasts some of the best growing sites in the region.
 The undulating slopes help to create wines of uncompromised freshness.
 The 40 hectare Chapman Brook Vineyard is located 20 km south east of the Margaret River township with a predominantly easterly aspect and some south east and north east slopes.
 Varying depths of sandy loam topsoil overlie ironstone gravel with varying degrees of heavy clay subsoil.

 This vineyard was planted in the early 1990s, mostly to white varieties - sauvignon blanc, semillon, chardonnay and viognier.
-The Mendoza chardonnay clone is planted here along with some newer clones of the main varieties.
+The GinGin chardonnay clone is planted here along with some newer clones (5, 76 and 95) of the main varieties.
 Vertical shoot positioning is used throughout this challenging vineyard with 2 m vine spacing and row spacing and unilateral cordons.